 The Whit Friday Brass Band Contests

-Often described as 'the greatest free show on Earth', the Saddleworth & District Whit Friday Brass Band Contests take place every year on the afternoon and evening of Whit Friday - 13th June in 2014.
+Often described as 'the greatest free show on Earth', the Saddleworth & District Whit Friday Brass Band Contests take place every year on the afternoon and evening of Whit Friday.
+Your next opportunity is Friday 9th June, 2017 .

 From the earliest recorded contest in 1884, the event has grown in popularity.
 Last year well over a hundred brass bands participated in some twenty different contests at venues scattered around the moorland villages and towns on the western edge of the Pennines.
 All of the contests are open-air, many in delightful surroundings.
 The area has a very strong tradition of brass band music.
 In the weeks before Whit Friday, the sounds of rehearsals echo across the hillsides from the various band rooms and village halls.
 There are thriving bands in some of the tiniest villages.
 And the best bands are world class.